huaweicloud/terraform-provider-huaweicloud/docs/resources/sfs_file_system.md

 ## Argument Reference
 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the sfs resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the sfs resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new sfs resource.

 * `size` - (Required) The size (GB) of the shared file system.